griffithlab/civic-panel/docs/Build custom capture panel.rst

 .. image:: images/Upload_Variants.png

 To launch the Jupyter Notebook select the file entitled, "Build Probes Notebook" in the home directory.
 Selecting this file will direct you to a new tab in the same browser.
 Instructions for how to run the cells are provided in the notebook.
 In the Jupyter Notebook cell, ensure that you change the input variant list file name to match the Custom CIViC Variants file that you uploaded to the home directory.
-The default file name is 'test_variants.tsv' - See below:
+The default file name is 'test_create_variants.tsv' - See below:

 .. image:: images/Run_variants_to_probes.png

-Once you have changed the input file name, hold down the "Shift" key and select "Enter" to parse your Custom CIViC variants.
+Once you have changed the input file name, hold down the "Shift" key and select "Enter" to process your Custom CIViC variants.
 Once the code is done, two new files will appear in the home directory:
 	- IDT_INPUT_custom_CIViC_variants.txt = coordinates for all probes required to capture variants of interest without annotation
 	- REFERENCE_custom_CIViC_variants.txt = list of all probes required to capture variants of interest with annotation (gene name, probe id, type of tiling)